Epiphany (holiday): Hungary

-The picture depicts a Christmas-star, the main part of an old Hungarian Christmas-tradition called csillagozás (star-play).
-Unlike other usual Christmas traditions the csillagozás is a play that isn't performed in a group.
-Usually it is performed by a child who is younger than 10 years.
+A Christmas star, the main part of a Hungarian Christmas tradition called csillagozás (star-play).
+Unlike other Christmas traditions the csillagozás is not performed in a group.
+Usually it is performed by children younger than 10 years.
 The play itself is a string of Christmas carols that tells the story of Jesus' birth.
-In the end of the performance the child asks the Lord's blessings for the house and ones who're living in it and wishes them merry Christmas.
+In the end of the performance the child asks the Lord's blessings for the house and its inhabitants and wishes them merry Christmas.
 In return the child usually gets some sweets or money.

 On this day, the Christmas trees are taken down.
 Nowadays, the traditions associated with the holiday are being followed in fewer and fewer villages.
 Many traditions and superstition are associated with this day.
-During house blessings (called koleda), it was common to write with chalk e.g. 20CMB25 over the door = „Christus Mansionem Benedicat!” in the year 2025, or with meaning by people's ethimology: C = Caspar, M = Melchior, B = Balthasar (a monogram made out of the names of the 3 Kings) next to the year to protect them against witches hex or lightnings.
+During house blessings (called koleda), it was common to write with chalk e.g. 20CMB25 over the door (Christus Mansionem Benedicat in the year 2025, or by popular etymology, CMB stands for Caspar, Melchior, Balthasar (a monogram of the names of the Magi) next to the year to protect them against witch hexes or lightning.
 The preachers were given a bowl of corn, a bowl of peas, a pig's foot to eat and gifted them a bag of plums, nuts, flour, salo and sausages.
-With the holywater they blessed their kids, house and animals and their dead (sprinkled on coffins).
+With the holy water they blessed their kids, house and animals and their dead (sprinkled on coffins).
 There were places where people attributed magical powers to simple brooks, like in Jászdózsa, where they cut a hole in the Tarna (today: Trnava) and people splashed each other with the icy water to be healthy.
-Csillagének (Star singing) and Csillagozás were both common.
+Csillagének (star singing) and Csillagozás were both common.
 The children doing the Csillagének prepared costumes and mechanically-moved stars, and it wasn't only performed by boys.
 This was accomponied by Háromkirályjárás where next to the singing they also performed the story of the Biblical Magi and the Story of Herod.
-As with most Hungarian holidays, there were also superstitions connected to Epiphany (Vízkereszt): for example, in Józseffalva, Bukovina, it was believed that if you braid that day the sausages will become longer next year.
+As with most Hungarian holidays, there were also superstitions connected to Epiphany (Vízkereszt): for example, in Moara, Romania, it was believed that if you braid that day the sausages will become longer next year.